JacquesOlivierLachaud/PointCloudCurvCNC/README.md

   - you may toggle between fast display (better when N > 5 millions) or nice display

 * Curvature computation
+  - `Curvatures` computes all curvature information (mean, Gaussian, principal curvatures and directions.
+  - parameter `K` is the chosen number of nearest neighbors
+  - parameter `T` is the chosen number of triangles (only for `Uniform` generation)
+  - you may choose for triangle random generation methods among `Uniform`, `Independent`, `Hexagram`, `Avg-Hexagram` (see paper for details)
+  - method `Avg-Hexagram` is the fastest, very accurate while staying robust to noise
+  - parameter `W` balances between the normal to the points and the average normals of its neighbors to define the local sampling plane, 0.5 works well.

+* Information
+  - the total computation time of curvatures is displayed
+  - l2 and loo errors are displayed for `Sphere` and `Torus` shape.

 ## Examples

 ![bearded man scan](images/bearded-H-AvgHexagram-20-s.png)